Guidelines for Assessment Reports: Nunavut Mining Regulations

 - the report author's Statement of Qualifications.
 Only one statement of qualifications signed by a NAPEG-registered qualified person is required for a report.
-NMRs 42(4)(b)
+NMR 42(4)(b)

-If work on an exploration program was undertaken by contractors such as a geophysics contractor, any contractors' reports must also be submitted, and must include copies of any deliverables provided by the contractor, for example large format maps, raw data and analytical certificates as applicable.
+If work on an exploration program was undertaken by contractors, for example a geophysical survey, any contractors' reports must also be submitted, and must include copies of any deliverables provided by the contractor, for example large format maps, raw data and analytical certificates as applicable.
 NMR Sch.
-2, s 16(1)(d)
+2, 16(1)(d)

 A suggested template for the Statement of Qualifications is as follows:

 I, (geologist's name), indicate the following: